nfdi-de/chem-dcat-ap/examples/output/README.md

 description:
 - "The reaction has been conducted in dry glass ware under argon atmosphere.
 A solution\
   \ of 1-bromo-2-fluorobenzene (1.76 g, 1.10 mL, 9.86 mmol, 1.08 equiv) in anhydrous\
-  \ THF (24.0 mL) was cooled to -78 \xB0C, and n-BuLi (689 mg, 4.30 mL, 10.8 mmol,\
+  \ THF (24.0 mL) was cooled to -78 \xC2\xB0C, and n-BuLi (689 mg, 4.30 mL, 10.8 mmol,\
   \ 2.50M in hexane, 1.18 equiv) was added drop-wise over 10 min.
 After stirring for\
   \ further 50 min, a solution of chloro(diphenyl)phosphine (2.09 g, 1.70 mL, 9.09\
   \ mmol, 1.00 equiv) in anhydrous THF (3.00 mL) was added drop-wise over 10 min,\
-  \ and the reaction mixture was stirred for 8 h at -78 \xB0C.
+  \ and the reaction mixture was stirred for 8 h at -78 \xC2\xB0C.
 The reaction mixture\
-  \ was allowed to warm up to 25 \xB0C over 8 h, and was then quenched by the addition\
+  \ was allowed to warm up to 25 \xC2\xB0C over 8 h, and was then quenched by the\
-  \ of 1 M HCl (10.0 mL).
-The phases were separated, and the aqueous phase was extracted\
+  \ addition of 1 M HCl (10.0 mL).
+The phases were separated, and the aqueous phase\
-  \ with diethyl ether (3 \xD7 50.0 mL).
-Then, the combined organic layers were washed\
+  \ was extracted with diethyl ether (3 \xC3\u2014 50.0 mL).
+Then, the combined organic\
-  \ with sat. aq.
-NaHCO3-solution (50.0 mL), water (50.0 mL), and with brine (50.0\
+  \ layers were washed with sat. aq.
+NaHCO3-solution (50.0 mL), water (50.0 mL), and\
-  \ mL).
-The organic phase was dried over Na2SO4, filtered, and the solvent was evaporated\
+  \ with brine (50.0 mL).
+The organic phase was dried over Na2SO4, filtered, and the\
-  \ under reduced pressure to afford the phosphine intermediate as a pale yellow oil.\n\
+  \ solvent was evaporated under reduced pressure to afford the phosphine intermediate\
-  - The crude phosphine intermediate was dissolved in ethanol (150 mL), and cooled\
+  \ as a pale yellow oil.\n- The crude phosphine intermediate was dissolved in ethanol\
-  \ to 0 \xB0C.
-Under vigorous stirring, a solution of hydrogen peroxide (3.95 g,\
+  \ (150 mL), and cooled to 0 \xC2\xB0C.
+Under vigorous stirring, a solution of hydrogen\
-  \ 3.50 mL, 40.7 mmol, 35%, 4.48 equiv), and glacial acetic acid (1.91 g, 1.80 mL,\
+  \ peroxide (3.95 g, 3.50 mL, 40.7 mmol, 35%, 4.48 equiv), and glacial acetic acid\
-  \ 30.5 mmol, 3.36 equiv) in ethanol (15.0 mL) was added drop-wise over 15 min.
-The\
+  \ (1.91 g, 1.80 mL, 30.5 mmol, 3.36 equiv) in ethanol (15.0 mL) was added drop-wise\
-  \ mixture was stirred for 2 h at 0 \xB0C, and was then refluxed for 2 h.
-After evaporating\
+  \ over 15 min.
+The mixture was stirred for 2 h at 0 \xC2\xB0C, and was then refluxed\
-  \ the solvent under reduced pressure, the crude was dissolved in dichloromethane\
+  \ for 2 h.
+After evaporating the solvent under reduced pressure, the crude was dissolved\
-  \ (50.0 mL), washed with sat. aq.
-NaHCO3-solution (2 \xD7 25.0 mL), water (25.0\
+  \ in dichloromethane (50.0 mL), washed with sat. aq.
+NaHCO3-solution (2 \xC3\u2014\
-  \ mL), and brine (25.0 mL).
-The organic layer was dried over Na2SO4, before evaporating\
+  \ 25.0 mL), water (25.0 mL), and brine (25.0 mL).
+The organic layer was dried over\
-  \ the solvent under reduced pressure.\n- Additional information for publication\
+  \ Na2SO4, before evaporating the solvent under reduced pressure.\n- Additional information\
-  \ and purification details: - The crude product was purified via flash-chromatography\
+  \ for publication and purification details: - The crude product was purified via\
-  \ (Interchim\xAE\_puriFLASH XS520) on silica gel (PF-30SIHP-F0040) using cyclohexane/ethyl\
+  \ flash-chromatography (Interchim\xC2\xAE\xC2\_puriFLASH XS520) on silica gel (PF-30SIHP-F0040)\
-  \ acetate 35:65 to 30:70 in 10 CV (1 CV = 52.7 mL; flowrate = 26.0 mL/min).
-The\
+  \ using cyclohexane/ethyl acetate 35:65 to 30:70 in 10 CV (1 CV = 52.7 mL; flowrate\
-  \ product 1-diphenylphosphoryl-2-fluorobenzene (2.33 g, 7.78 mmol, 86% yield) was\
+  \ = 26.0 mL/min).
+The product 1-diphenylphosphoryl-2-fluorobenzene (2.33 g, 7.78\
-  \ obtained as a colorless solid."
+  \ mmol, 86% yield) was obtained as a colorless solid."
 generated_product:
 - composed_of:
   - id: https://www.chemotion-repository.net/pid/56408_Product-1.comp